preludeorg/operator-support/README.md

 ## Where to go from here?

 1. Create your own TTPs or create your own chain using one of the 200+ open-source TTPs or utilize one of the 450+ TTPs available with our professional subscription.
-2. Click on the Train section to take any of the free, interactive training programs built into Operator.
+2. Click on the Train section to take the free, interactive training program built into Operator.
-3. Head into the Connect section that provides a point-and-click solution for provisioning redirectors and deploying test computers on your cloud platform.
-This allows you to easily deploy a lab environment so you can test TTPs and chains outside your current network.
-4. Advanced user?
-Go to Settings -> Plugins section to build your own extensions to the platform.
-5. Pop into our [Discord server](https://discord.gg/NWURE99JzE) where we have an active Operator community.
+3. Pop into our [Discord server](https://discord.gg/NWURE99JzE) where we have an active Operator community.